cmiles/PointlessWaymarksProject/README.md

 ### Password Protected Sites via Cloudflare Workers

-Not currently incorporated into the program in any way, but included in this repo, is a Cloudflare Worker script for Basic Auth (Use with caution!
+Not currently incorporated into the program in any way, but included in this repo, is a simple Cloudflare Worker script for Basic Auth (Use with caution!
 This is only lightly tested...).
 This provides a very simple zero cost (Cloudflare Workers are available on their free plan) way to password protect a site.
 There is no sense of 'user accounts' or options to change/recover passwords so this is only relevant in limited scenarios, but I have found this to be a nice way to put content online for myself, friends and family without making it public.

 ## Software Used By and In Building Pointless Waymarks CMS